stevenybw/mpi-yarn/README.md

 ## 2. hydra launcher
 ### 2.1 Getting a set of working hydra executables.
 #### Option one:  pre-compiled binary files
-There should be already a pre-compiled version of hydra with in the folder hydra-compiled.
+A pre-compiled version of hydra should be in the folder hydra-compiled.
 We have tested the pre-compiled version on the following systems:

  - Ubuntu 12.04/16.04
  - CentOS 6.5